21 Expired Listing Scripts That Could Change Minds

 11. The “I’m selling it myself instead” script

-• Objective: Position yourself as a helpful ally to open the door to a future listing opportunity.
+• Goals or focus icon showing a bullseye with an arrow inside a pink circle.
+Objective: Position yourself as a helpful ally to open the door to a future listing opportunity.

 • Don’t challenge their FSBO decision.
 Instead, acknowledge and validate it.